dotnet/core/Documentation/linux-install-diagnosis.md

 ## `W: Failed to fetch https://packages.microsoft.com/ubuntu/14.04/prod/dists/trusty/main/binary-amd64/Packages Hash Sum mismatch`

 This indicates a service outage in the Microsoft repository, not limited to .NET Core.
-Please file an issue so we can have it fixed it as soon as possible!
+Please file an issue so we can have it fixed as soon as possible!

 ---